untalsebastianb/iOSPortfolioProjects/MiniTwitterApp/README.md

 From there you can create your own tweet and see it on the board view, but if you change your mind, using the Swipe gesture you can delete your mess 🚮 , while using the app you will find banners to improve your experience and some progress elements to let you know that views is loading.

+Also for the purpose of this project I've used CocoaPods to add some libraries to create a full experience using the app, here are the POD's:

+pod 'NotificationBannerSwift', '~> 3.0.0'
+pod 'SVProgressHUD'
+pod 'Simple-Networking', '~> 0.3.2'

 Try the app by your own, and let me know your thoughts about it.
 Thanks you for being here!!

 **Built with** [Swift](https://www.swift.org/)